View this document as: a single page | multiple pages.

 Required Attributes

-A PIV IdP SHALL make the following core identity attributes available to RPs, subject to the trust agreement:
+A PIV IdP SHALL have the following core identity attributes available as part of the account and SHALL make those attributes available to an RP if stipulated in the trust agreement:

-A PIV IdP SHOULD make the following optional identity attributes available to RPs, subject to the trust agreement:
+A PIV IdP SHOULD have the following core identity attributes available as part of the account and SHOULD make those attributes available to an RP if stipulated in the trust agreement:

 Except as otherwise stated in Sec.
 6.2, the IdP SHOULD disclose attributes through an identity API rather than through the assertion itself.
 For example, in OpenID Connect, while it is possible to include subscriber attributes such as name and email within the ID token (the assertion), it is preferable to make such attributes available from the UserInfo Endpoint (an identity API).
 When attributes are available for a given account through more than one method at an IdP, the attribute values SHALL match.